 The 4MOST Survey Programme

 To enable the science above, 4MOST was designed as a facility for executing large surveys.
 Hence, for a period of at least 5 years, the VISTA telescope will be dedicated exclusively to observations with 4MOST, and the 4MOST facility, in turn, will be entirely dedicated to a 5-year programme of surveys, with all other types of observations being excluded.
 Some of these surveys are led and will be conducted by the 4MOST consortium, while others have been initiated by the ESO community.
 Regardless of their provenance, however, all 4MOST surveys will be ESO Public Surveys, meaning that their science case and scope need to be comprehensive enough to be of significant legacy value to the astronomical community at large, and that their data and advanced data products will become public on relatively short timescales.

 70% of the observing time during this 5-year period will be awarded to the 4MOST consortium in return for delivering and operating the facility.
 This time will be spent on a set of 10 distinct, yet interlocking surveys, collectively known as Consortium Surveys.
-The planning for these surveys is already far advanced, and details are provided for both the Galactic and Extragalactic Consortium Surveys.
+The planning for these surveys is already far advanced, and a brief overview is provided for both the Galactic and Extragalactic Consortium Surveys.

 The other 30% of observing time will be available to the ESO community.
 This will allow the community to exploit the many opportunities offered by 4MOST that will not be addressed by the Consortium Surveys.
-Since the Community Surveys have not yet been selected, the number of Community Surveys or their science cases are not yet known.
-The process of selecting the Community Surveys was kicked off by ESO in November 2019 and is now in its final phase.
+Following an extensive selection process, a set of 15 Community Surveys was selected by ESO in January 2022.
+These cover a wide range of Galactic and extragalactic science cases and are now in the process of joining the 4MOST Project.
+Together, the Community and Consortium Surveys jointly form the final 4MOST Survey Programme.